WanChen10/MNTSCC/README.md

 # Efficient Adaptive Nonlinear Deep Coding with Visual State Space Model

-This repository is the official implementation of [Efficient Adaptive Nonlinear Deep Coding with Visual State Space Model].
+This repository is the official implementation of [Adaptive Nonlinear Joint Source-Channel Coding with Visual State Space Model for Wireless Image Transmission].

 ## Requirements